 ECON 200A.
 Advanced Macroeconomic Theory.
 Theories of the determinants of aggregate income, employment and prices.
 May be taken independently of ECON 200B.
-3 units.
+Prerequisite: ECON 141 and ECON 200M.
+Units: 3.0.

 ECON 200B.
 Advanced Microeconomic Theory.
 Theories of the consumer, producer, and market structure.
 May be taken independently of ECON 200A.
-3 units.
+Prerequisite: ECON 200M.
+Units: 3.0.

 ECON 200C.
 Advanced Economic Theory.
 Analyzes dynamic models of growth, technological change, capital, and general equilibrium.
 Prerequisite: ECON 200A, ECON 200B.
-3 units.
+Units: 3.0.